Satyajit Ray & Beyond

 Photographer Nemai Ghosh has been the quintessential Satyajit Ray biographer through his decades-long close association with the master filmmaker.
 Over a lifetime of work, he has built up a vast and valuable photographic archive, now housed at DAG.

-The accompanying book on the exhibition has essays by Pramod Kumar KG, Sabeena Gadhioke and Jai Arjun Singh, beside a timeline of Nemai Ghosh’s career, as well as an array of images marking his tryst with cinema.
-These include the 250 specially selected images that form the focus of the exhibition, and are accompanied by detailed captions.
+The accompanying book on the exhibition has essays by Pramod Kumar K. G., Sabeena Gadhioke and Jai Arjun Singh, beside a timeline of Nemai Ghosh’s career, as well as an array of images marking his tryst with cinema.
+These include the specially selected 250 images that form the focus of the exhibition, and are accompanied by detailed captions.
 All prints are on archival paper and are part of an edition of six each.

 Through this celebration of Nemai Ghosh’s work with cinema, DAG is pleased to showcase a section of this archive, an invaluable part of India’s cinematic and photographic history.
-Acquired in 2006, the nearly 1,20,000 images have been digitised and form part of DAG’s extensive archives.
+Acquired in 2006, the images have been digitised and form part of DAG’s extensive archives.
 This, its first exhibition that explores the medium of photography, adds to its ongoing engagement with exploring and documenting the reservoir of the history and richness of Indian art.